 4. What happens next?

-When you open your new account, your Canadian bank representative will give you a bank card, also known as a 'debit card'.
+When you open your new account, your Canadian bank representative will give or send you a bank card, also known as a 'debit card'.
 You'll be given a PIN (personal identification number) to access your account through an ATM or debit machine.
 Your PIN is your only protection against unauthorized use, so do not reveal it to anyone — even bank employees.
-This card allows you to:
+This debit card allows you to:

 - Use Automated Teller Machines (ATMs) for withdrawals, deposits, and bill payments.